tedtoal/Button_TT/README.md

 }
 ```

 The *Button_TT_int8* function *valueIncDec()* handles all the work of incrementing or decrementing the button value, honoring its minValue and maxValue settings by doing nothing once the limit is reached.
-It even determines which of the two registered buttons for the function was the actual button that was pressed, by comparing the *btn* argument to the two button variables.
+It even determines which of the two registered buttons for the function was the actual button that was tapped, by comparing the *btn* argument to the two button variables.
 The *amount* that the function adds to or subtracts from the button value is given by the first argument to the function, 1 above.

 The *initButton()* function for arrow buttons has the same arguments as the basic *Button_TT* button style, with the addition of one argument *(orient)* just after the first argument and two arguments after the x and y arguments: